ianbm/ianbm.github.io/projects/fantasyFootballProject.md

   - HTML
   - PHP
   - SQL
-  - Database
-summary: I created a web application that simulates Fantasy Football
+summary: A web application that simulates Fantasy Football
 ---
 Fantasy Football is a game that many sports fans play.
 The concept in this game is to select football players every week, and based on how well they play during that week, you would gain "Fantasy Points."
 Whoever gets the most Fantasy Points by the end of the week is the winner of that week.